 Why choose a Bento-style lunch box?

 Bento boxes allow kids to see all their options for lunch without having to open a bunch of different containers.
-Carrots, blueberries, pretzels…they all get equal attention and opportunity to be eaten!
+Carrots, blueberries, pretzels...all food get equal attention and opportunity to be eaten!
 Using one large container also cuts down on plastic bags or other disposable packaging lightening our footprint on the environment.
 Packing lunch in a bento doesn’t mean lunches need to be fancy.
 All the options are laid out in a visually appealing way without any extra effort, and simple foods like fruit, veggies, proteins, and “fun foods” can be packed up for a balanced and healthy lunch.

 How do you keep lunches cold and fresh?

-Most of the products seen here, plus more lunch packing needs like water bottles and fun accessories, are listed in my Amazon store ‘lunch box’ section: Amazon Store (Amazon links are associated with an affiliate program and I do get a small commission when you buy from them.
+Most of the products seen here, plus more lunch packing needs like water bottles and fun food picks, are listed in my Amazon store ‘lunch box’ section: Amazon Store (Amazon links are associated with an affiliate program and I do get a small commission when you buy from them.
 There is no additional cost to you.
 No pressure at all to purchase.
 I just find it an easy way to keep all my product recommendations in one place.
 However, if you do purchase from my link, thank you so much for the support!)

 Want more lunch box inspiration?